The Ultimate Guide to OTT Content Monetization

 Agreement compliance is a key concern for content owners; after all, what’s the use in negotiating a great licensing deal if your OTT distributor isn’t following the terms?

 The most important aspect of compliance is validating distribution partner performance, a task that requires verifying multiple rates, terms, and contracts.
-When this information is distributed across multiple systems, verifying agreement compliance becomes a time-consuming and error-ridden manual process that generates high excess costs.
+When this information is distributed across multiple systems, verifying agreement compliance becomes a time-consuming and error-ridden manual process.

-To optimize OTT content monetization, especially at scale and across many licensing agreements with multiple streaming distribution partners, content owners should adopt innovative tools and technologies that support the following best practices:
+To optimize monetization, especially at scale and across many licensing agreements with multiple streaming distribution partners, content owners need to use innovative OTT content monetization strategies and sophisticated tools that enable the following best practices:

 Content owners need accurate, data-driven content valuations to optimize distribution strategies, platform/distributor partner selection, and revenue models.

 To get there, content owners can implement a software solution that aggregates distributor and content data in a single platform, tracks consumer transactions across multiple channels, and measures engagement KPIs for each content asset.